Top 50 Jenkins Interview Questions and Answers (2026 Guide)

 • After we install the plugins, restart Jenkins.

-27. Explain Kubernetes, and how can you integrate Jenkins with Kubernetes?
+33. Explain Kubernetes, and how you can integrate Jenkins with Kubernetes?

-• Kubernetes is a portable and open-source platform that is used for managing workloads and services that are containerized.
+Kubernetes is a portable and open-source platform that is used for managing workloads and services that are containerized.
+To manage a Continuous Delivery (CD) pipeline, the most efficient way is to deploy Jenkins with Kubernetes Engine.

 • With the help of Kubernetes, the group of hosts running the Linux containers can be easily and efficiently managed.

-• Kubernetes enables the creation of multiple container instances to satisfy more fault tolerance.
+• Kubernetes enables the creation of multiple container instances to increase fault tolerance.

 • Kubernetes deploy plug may be used with Jenkins for Continuous Deployment.

 DSL stands for Domain Specific Language.
-Jenkins job DSL is a plugin that allows us to define jobs in the programmatic form with minimal effort.
-You can describe your jobs in Jenkins using a Groovy Based Language.
-They designed Jenkins job DSL plugin to create versions of the job, manage the records
+Jenkins' job DSL is a plugin that allows us to define jobs in a programmatic form with minimal effort.
+You can describe your jobs in Jenkins using a Groovy-based language.
+They designed the Jenkins job DSL plugin to create versions of the job, manage the records.

 The process to configure Third-party tools in Jenkins can be seen in four significant steps: